Operation: Lens

 F/L. Ford’s aircraft was hit by enemy cannon shells over France and caught fire in the fuselage and port wing.
 F/O. Ardis - mid-upper gunner, P/O. Shaw - rear gunner and Sgt.
 Carrigan - Flight Engineer left their positions to fight the fire.

 P/O Arthur Shaw, son of Walter and Mary E. Shaw, of Sowerby Bridge, Calderdale, Yorkshire, England.
 Buried at Southowram Churchyard (St-Anne-In-The-Grove) Sec.
 1884.
 Row G. Grave 43, this being his home town.
-H/Q 51 Group supplied a representative to attend the service at this church where he had been christen
+H/Q 51 Group supplied a representative to attend the service at the church where he had been christened.

 During the aircrew reunion of 1985, NA-A survivors travelled to Attlebridge, met one of the villagers who rescued them, he led them to the crash site that was again overgrown with trees.